learn-co-students/nyc-web-102620/44-rails-api-auth/project-client/README.md

 - [ ] Authenticate user for other requests using token
 - [ ] **Bonus**: Response error handling

+## Backend Routes

+- `POST /signup`: create a new account
+- `POST /register`: sign into an existing account
+- `GET /profile`: get user data

 ## Register/Login

 Our first authentication actions on the frontend are to allow a user to register